jchgu/jchgu.rbind.io/content/resources/phd.md

+---
+title: "Resources for PhD Students in Social Sciences"
+date: `r format(Sys.time(), '%d %b %Y')`
+url: /resources/
+aliases:
+    - /phd.html
+tags: ["resources", "PhD"]
+author: ["Jiancheng Gu"]
+description: "Paper description for search engines (less than 155 characters)"
+summary: "Resources that I find helpful for my PhD journey"
+---

 # Resources for PhD Students in Social Sciences

-Resources that I find helpful for my PhD journey

 ## Writing

 I can relate to the reflections in [Respect the Marble](https://catherineeunicedevries.substack.com/), the Substack of political scientist Catherine E. De Vries:

 -   Writing is a craft that emerges from practice, not a talent that you are endowed with.

 -   When you write in simple, clear prose to explain complex concepts and relations, you truly understand them.

 I also follow the practical advice in [Better Academic Research Writing](https://betteracademicwriting.wordpress.com/) by sociologist René Bekkers.

 Looking for books on academic writing?
 Try [Academic Writing as if Readers Matter](https://doi.org/10.1353/book.129004) by Leonard Cassuto.
 You will find witty examples and clear instructions on what works and what does not.
 Alternatively, you can also check [The Sense of Style](https://www.penguin.co.uk/books/183573/the-sense-of-style-by-pinker-steven/9780241957714) by Steven Pinker.